-“Is it O.K. to send an apology by email, should you pick up the phone or should it be handwritten?”[email protected] Site Visitor
+“Is it O.K. to send an apology by email, or should you pick up the phone, or should it be handwritten?”[email protected] Site Visitor

-Depending on what needs apologizing for would dictate the amount of effort?you should make to offer a sincere and genuine apology.
-That gravity of the situation guides you on what actions you should take to show your sincere apology.
-And, you know what those are… But the question for many is are you up to that challenge?
+Depending on what needs apologizing for would dictate the effort you should make to offer a sincere and genuine apology.
+The gravity of the situation guides you on what actions need to be taken to reflect your apology is sincere.

 Anything more serious, especially when it comes to family or true friends, would dictate you give them a call or meet in person to apologize personally.
-Show you have a backbone and that you understand the importance of apologizing in person!
+Show you have a backbone and that you understand the importance of apologizing in person.
 Now, that’s sincerity!

-Taking this personality or character trait into consideration, if you cannot bear to talk to the person or meet with them and feel you’d better able to communicate your true feelings and regret in writing, then a nice handwritten note only when backed up with a meeting or phone call is an option.
+Then, depending on what the apology is for, consider backing up that note with a meeting or phone call.
 If you can’t see your way to make that amount of effort, then one can only ask how truly apologetic are you?

-As is usually the case when it comes to apologies, the right thing to do tends to coincidentally be the least comfortable — and the most humbling.
+As is usually the case when it comes to apologies, the right thing to do tends to be the least comfortable — and the most humbling coincidentally.